Written by Daniel King | Edited By Walter Pacheco | Last Update: June 20, 2024

 Federal Laws

 • Clean Air Act of 1970: This act established asbestos as a hazardous air pollutant.
-Amendments to the act ordered the U.S. Environmental Protection Agency to set safety standards for asbestos.
+Amendments to the act ordered the EPA to set safety standards for asbestos.

-• Toxic Substances Control Act of 1976: This act gave the U.S. Environmental Protection Agency the power to regulate asbestos.
+• Toxic Substances Control Act of 1976: This act gave the EPA the power to regulate asbestos.

-• Asbestos Hazard Emergency Response Act of 1986 and the Asbestos School Hazard Abatement Reauthorization Act: These acts set standards for how to monitor, handle and dispose of asbestos materials in schools.
+• Asbestos Hazard Emergency Response Act of 1986 and the Asbestos School Hazard Abatement Reauthorization Act: These set standards for how to monitor, handle and dispose of asbestos in schools.

-• Occupational Safety and Health Administration’s Construction Standards: Established rules, regulations and standards for the handling and disposal of asbestos-containing materials at construction sites.
+• Occupational Safety and Health Administration’s Construction Standards: Established standards for the handling and disposal of asbestos at construction sites.

-• Occupational Safety and Health Administration’s General Industry Standards: Established rules, regulations and standards for the handling and disposal of asbestos in most occupations.
+• Occupational Safety and Health Administration’s General Industry Standards: Established standards for the handling and disposal of asbestos in most occupations.
 The administration also has separate standards for maritime occupations, including shipyard workers.

 Agencies that Determine and Oversee Asbestos Regulations

-• U.S. Environmental Protection Agency: This agency provides information to the public about asbestos and sets rules and regulations for asbestos products, abatement and licensing. professionals.
+• U.S. Environmental Protection Agency: This agency provides information to the public about asbestos.
+It sets rules and regulations for asbestos products, abatement and licensing professionals.
 The agency has officials in each state who oversee their state’s asbestos program.

 • Occupational Safety and Health Administration: Sets national standards for the handling and removal of asbestos in occupational settings and disposal of asbestos materials in shipyards and construction sites.
-There are 28 states that have implemented standards of their own, which are approved by the administration, and they often include stricter regulations.
+28 states have their own stricter, approved regulations.

 Resources on Handling and Disposing of Asbestos